 Read about how we rank Things to Do.

 It's no secret that Vail was the preferred vacation spot for former President Gerald Ford and his wife, Betty.
 In fact, Betty Ford became known by locals as the "First Lady of the Vail Valley" because of her efforts to help this mountain community flourish.
 In honor of her generosity, the Vail Alpine Garden Foundation created this beautiful botanical garden in her name.
-Visitors to the garden can enjoy stunning views of the Rocky Mountains while strolling through brightly colored flowerbeds.
-"We thought it would be nice but didn't expect much since the attraction is relatively new," one recent visitor tells TripAdvisor.
-"However, the garden was breathtaking. … Water features, multi-level gardens and suitable seating provide serenity and relaxation."
+Visitors to the garden can enjoy stunning views of the Rocky Mountains while strolling through brightly colored flowerbeds, streams and waterfalls.

 You'll find the Betty Ford Alpine Gardens nearby the Gerald R. Ford Amphitheater at the foot of Vail Mountain.
-The garden is open every day from sun up to sundown during the spring, summer and fall.
+The garden is open from dawn to dusk, 365 days a year.
 Admission is free, but you might want to bring along some souvenir money for the gift shop.
-You can learn more about the gardens by visiting the official website.
+Public and private tours are offered June through August Monday, Thursday and Saturday at 10:30 a.m., beginning at the Education Center.
+The fee is $5.
+During the winter, there are also guided snowshoe tours through the gardens' winter Tree Trail.
+Snowshoes are available for both adults and children; the cost is $5.
+You can also take a self-guided snowshoe tour during the hours that the Education Center is open: Monday-Saturday10 a.m. to 4 p.m.
+You can learn more about the gardens and see a calendar of events by visiting the official website.